padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/error_handling_and_logging.md

 | **7.1.4**  | 2          | 778 | Verify that each log event includes necessary information that would allow for a detailed investigation of the timeline when an event happens. | Not Valid |

 ### Analysis
-* **7.1.1** and **7.1.2** : These requirements are crucial for protecting sensitive data such as credentials, payment details, and personally identifiable information (PII).
+* **7.1.1** and **7.1.2** : These requirements are crucial for protecting sensitive data such as personal data and payment details.
 Even in a simple e-commerce application, it's essential to avoid logging such sensitive information to prevent data breaches and ensure compliance with privacy regulations.
 * **7.1.3** and **7.1.4** : While logging security-relevant events and including detailed information in log events are valuable for larger and more complex systems, it may be excessive for a simple e-commerce application with fewer security risks and a limited scope.

 ## 2 - Log Processing